-• The third function of the CBIR is to lead or support the Alliance which will include government and non-government agencies who work with vulnerable families, including Local Councils and Australian Government service providers.
-The Alliance may be co-chaired by a government agency and the CBIR or another non-government agency within the Alliance by mutual agreement of Alliance members.
+- The third function of the FaCC is to lead or support the Local Level Alliance which will include government and non-government agencies who work with vulnerable families, including Local Councils and Australian Government service providers.
+The Alliance may be co-chaired by a government agency and the FaCC or another non-government agency within the Alliance by mutual agreement of Alliance members. - The purpose of the Local Level Alliance (LLA) is to establish or strengthen connections between local services that are involved with working with vulnerable families to ensure families receive the right service at the right time. - It is acknowledged that some service systems have a number of established networks already focusing on vulnerable families with children and the LLA is not intended to duplicate or replace these forums.

-- The purpose of the Local Level Alliance is to establish or strengthen connections between local services that are involved with working with vulnerable families to ensure families receive the right service at the right time. - It is acknowledged that every service system has a number of networks.
-The Local Level Alliance (LLA) is not intended to duplicate or replace these forums, though in some locations the existing family support network or Supporting Families Alliance is transitioning to the new LLA framework once the Family and Child Connect is operational.
-The specific focus of the LLA is vulnerable families with children. - Each Family and Child Connect catchment area will have at least one Local Level Alliance and in some instances, usually in large catchment areas, multiple Local Level Alliances.
+• The aim is for each Family and Child Connect catchment to have at least one LLA and in some instances, usually in large catchment areas, multiple LLAs.